Abid Hussain Ghazi

 Abid Hussain Ghazi (1934 – 14 January 2016) was a Pakistani footballer who played as a midfielder.
 He is considered one of the greatest Pakistani footballers of the 1950s and 1960s, and also captained the Pakistan national football team.

 Early life

 Ghazi hailed from Keamari locality of Karachi in British India.
 He belonged to the Makrani Baloch community (also known as Sheedi) of Sudanese descent.

 Club career

+Early career

-Ghazi started playing football with Karachi club Keamari Mohammedan in 1952 alongside his brother Moosa Ghazi.
-He then represented Karachi Division in 1954 at the National Football Championship.
+Ghazi started playing football with Karachi club Keamari Muhammadan in 1952 alongside his brother Moosa Ghazi.
+He then represented Karachi in 1954 at the National Football Championship.
 He also toured India with Karachi Kickers the next year.
+He also played in the Calcutta League for Kolkata Mohammedan in India, from 1956 to 1957.

+Victoria SC

+In 1958, Ghazi played for Dhaka club Victoria SC in the inaugural edition of the Aga Khan Gold Cup.
+During his stay in the Dhaka League in the ensuing years, he also represented East Pakistan and Dacca Division at the National Football Championship.
+Ghazi represented the East Pakistan football team at the 1958 National Football Championship held in Multan.
+The team captained by Nabi Chowdhury made a surprising exit from the tournament in the quarter-finals after losing 1–3 to Punjab Red.